zudochkin/awesome-newsletters/README.md

 * [lkml.wtf](https://lkml.wtf/).
 A weekly roundup of Linux Kernel Mailing List threads but with a lot more sarcasm.
 * [Crypto-Gram](https://www.schneier.com/crypto-gram/).
 A security-focused monthly newsletter curated by Bruce Schneier, one of the most famous security experts in the world.
 * ~~[GitHub Reminder](https://githubreminder.org/signin).
 Receive serendipitous (daily, weekly or monthly) email reminders about forgotten starred repos.~~
+* [Now I Know](http://nowiknow.com/).
+A free, daily email offering trivia in a neat digest.
+* [The ListServe](http://thelistserve.com/).
+A free, unique "lottery" newsletter where every day a subscriber is picked whose email submission is sent to all of the other subscribers.
+Subject matter varies in both topic and quality.

 # License